PDR-benchmark-standardization-committee/LTS-benchmark-tool/README.md

 ```

 You can select band width to calculate CA by Kernel Density Estimation.
-If you do not select band_width, scipy default band widht is used.
+If you do not select band_width, scipy default band width is used.
 ```
 python main.py demo_estimation demo_ground_truth --band_width 1.4
 ```